 Protecting Behavioral Health Information: Managing and Disclosing Mental Health Records and Psychotherapy Notes

-This CLE webinar will guide healthcare counsel on protecting behavioral health information and disclosure requirements and limitations.
+This CLE course will guide healthcare counsel on protecting behavioral health information and disclosure requirements and limitations.
 The panel will offer best practices for compliance and managing mental health records and psychotherapy notes.

 - Protections of behavioral health information